lev2pr0/ipwhois/README.md

 ### IPinfo.io API

 ipwhois.py utilizes IPinfo's public API and service is limited to 1000 requests per day.
-The limit is shared by everyone within same network using same Public IP Address for requests.
+The limit is shared by everyone within same network using same Public IP Address for requests; see API data differences here.
 I highly recommend utilizing an API Token to avoid limitation by following provided steps below:

 1. Sign up for free account at [https://ipinfo.io/signup](https://ipinfo.io/signup); Otherwise, login to your IPinfo account [here](https://ipinfo.io/login)
 2. Navigate to `API Token` page